MozammilT/cinefind/README.md

 - 🧠 Smart recommendations
 - 📟 Pagination to view more popular movies.

+## 🚧 Deployment
+Deployment is not yet live, but planned for future release.

 ## 🧑‍💻 Author

 Built with ❤️ by [Mozammil Tarique](https://github.com/MozammilT)